sumitgupta28/terraform/README.md

 A declarative coding tool, Terraform enables developers to use a high-level configuration language called HCL (HashiCorp Configuration Language) to describe the desired “end-state” cloud or on-premises infrastructure for running an application.
 It then generates a plan for reaching that end-state and executes the plan to provision the infrastructure.

+Terraform is a tool to build out server infrastructure through code, sometimes called Infrastructure as Code.
+This allows you to define your entire infrastructure with code for repeatable and consistent builds.
+Terraform can be used to deploy vm's, storage, networking, DNS, load Balancers and more with cloud infrastructure providers like AWS and Azure among others.

+Cloud providers like AWS and Azure have their own way to define infrastructure as code with CloudFormation and Azure Resource Manager (ARM) templates.
+Terraform takes this a step further and can manage multiple cloud providers in one configuration.

+Terraform uses its own configuration language called "Terraform Language" which is based off of HCL.

 ## Why Infrastructure as Code (IaC)?
 IaC allows developers to codify infrastructure in a way that makes provisioning automated, faster, and repeatable.
 It’s a key component of Agile and DevOps practices such as version control, continuous integration, and continuous deployment.